AnnaEfstathiou/MobiVirus/README.md

 - **super_strain**: Create a 2nd strain in the simulation that has a different infectivity rate than the normal strain.
 The different strain has a specific number of important genome positions in the beginning.
 Both the infectivity rate and the important genome positions are defines in the INI file.
   If the flag is not used then the n_i parameter (number of important genome positions) in the INI file should be equal to 0.
+- **recombination**: Indivuduals can be infected a 2nd time.
+During the 2nd infection the 2 genomes (infector+infected) recombine.
+This scenario can occur in a specific time period (time of 1st infection + recovery time).
 - **initial_genomes**: Save the initial viral genomes.
 Healthy individuals have a viral genome that consists of 0.
 The number of non-zero genomes is equal to the ii parameter (initial number of infected individuals) in the INI file.
 - **scatter_plots**: Create a scatter plot to visualize the positions (coordinates) along with the health status of the individuals.
 - **visualize_data**: Visualize the data table as a dataframe in the console. the table contains information on the x,y cordinates, the health status of the individuals, the rate of movement and infection, the mutation label (which differs in case there is a super strain) and the susceptibility, of the individuals, to the virus.